atirudom/Angular-ASP.NET-Bank-Demo/README.md

 - All tasks were correctly implemented and successfully tested.
 - Multiple OO design patterns were correctly implemented and optimised.
 - Angular framework used in the admin client app, ASP.NET with Entity Framework (EF) implemented in the server app
-- .NET MVC with EF used in the customer website app.
+- .NET MVC with EF used in the customer website app. (implemented from assignment#2)

 ## Members
 The enslaved (team) members responsible for the delivery of the project are as follows: